-- 1. In order to preserve its outstanding beauty, historic integrity, and natural habitat values, Point Cabrillo shall be pedestrian-oriented. - 2.
-Recreational opportunities shall be provided for the local community and visitors to the Mendocino coast consistent with the preservation of natural, scenic, and historic resources, and without impacting the surrounding community. - 3.
+- 1. In order to preserve its outstanding beauty, historic integrity, and natural habitat values, PCLSSHP shall be pedestrian-oriented. - 2.
+Recreational opportunities shall be provided for the local community and visitors to the Mendocino coast consistent with the preservation of natural, scenic, and historic resources, and without deleterious affects on the surrounding community. - 3.
 Educational programs and exhibits shall be developed to promote understanding of local and natural history and to foster awareness of the effects of humans on the natural environment. - 4.
 The Light Station shall be restored consistent with the Secretary of the Interior's Standards for the rehabilitation of historic structures.
 The appearance shall reflect the period when the Station was under the management of the U.S. Lighthouse Service. - 5.
-Management activities shall support the continued functioning of the USCG aids-to-navigation. - 6.
-Within the Light Station, historic integrity and public safety shall be the primary considerations in management and maintenance decisions, balanced with natural resource protection and the concern for potential environmental impacts. - 7.
-Within the Preserve, the preservation of flora, fauna, and wildlife habitat shall be the primary considerations in management and maintenance decisions, balanced with concerns for public safety and public access. - 8.
-Point Cabrillo should feel and be natural.
-Planning for use shall emphasize enjoyment of the site as a wildlife preserve, maintaining the open space and serenity. - 9.
+Management activities shall support the continued functioning of the USCG aidsto-navigation. - 6.
+Within the Light Station, historic integrity and public safety shall be the primary considerations in management and maintenance decisions, balanced with natural resource protection and a concern for potential environmental impacts. - 7.
+Within the Natural Area, the preservation of flora, fauna, and wildlife habitat shall be the primary considerations in management and maintenance decisions, balanced with concerns for public safety and public access. - 8.
+Planning for any use shall emphasize enjoyment of the site, maintaining the open space and serenity. - 9.
 Protection of sensitive species and habitats shall be given high priority wherever they occur within the boundaries of the property. - 10.
-Provide those visitor service facilities necessary to enable enjoyment and use by the local community and visitors to the Mendocino Coast and consistent with the preservation of natural, scenic, and historic resources, without negatively impacting the surrounding community. - 11.
-Activities and any new structures in the Light Station and Preserve shall be designed so as to minimize impact on natural, scenic, and historic resources. - 12.
-Management of the Light Station and Preserve shall adhere to the goals and guidelines of the Revised Public Use Guidelines. - 13.
-Community involvement in management decisions shall be maintained through an independent non-profit that has primary responsibility for stewardship of Point Cabrillo, and will assure that the local community will remain involved in the design, operation, and long-term management of the site.
+Visitor service facilities will be provided to enable enjoyment and use by the local community and visitors to the Mendocino Coast, while maintaining natural, scenic, and historic resources and without any negative impacts on the surrounding community. - 11.
+Activities and any new structures in PCLSSHP shall be designed so as to minimize impact on natural, scenic, and historic resources. - 12.
+Management of PCLSSHP shall adhere to the goals and guidelines of these Revised Public Use Guidelines. - 13.
+Community involvement in management decisions shall be maintained through an independent non-profit that has primary responsibility for stewardship of the Light Station, and will assure that the local community will remain involved in the design, operation, and long-term management of the site.